PRODUCT COMPARISONS

 iText

 The API documentation for iText is very thorough and generated from each released version.
 It's a standard look and feel that you'll see from other libraries on the internet.
-Searching for signature found a few classes with some great descriptions around those features, but again no links to samples.
+Searching for a signature found a few classes with some great descriptions around those features, but again no links to samples.

-I searched the iText website for a Signature sample and was not able to locate one, and instead was presented with several blog articles announcing new partnerships
+I searched the iText website for a Signature sample and was not able to locate one, and instead was presented with several blog articles announcing new partnerships.

 API

-The API made available by each of the tools is very descriptive and each takes their own approach to giving the developer full access to creating and managing the content of a PDF document.
+The API made available by each of the tools is very descriptive and each takes its own approach to giving the developer full access to creating and managing the content of a PDF document.
 Thankfully, all of the frameworks have complete autocomplete hints that provide great in-line documentation as you work with their tools in a modern code editor like Visual Studio or Visual Studio Code that provides autocomplete capabilities.

 IronPDF

-The IronPDF APIs make very difficult and complex interactions easy to do with simplified commands like "RenderHtmlAsPdf" but still provide deep access to the creation and placement of content, security, metadata and forms of the document.
+The IronPDF APIs make very difficult and complex interactions easy to do with simplified commands like "RenderHtmlAsPdf", but still provide deep access to the creation and placement of content, security, metadata, and forms of the document.
 As a developer, these APIs "speak to the way that I think" about rendering content.

 The names and terms used by the IronPDF APIs make it clear you are rendering a document or building a document.
 Time properties on some of the settings are integers representing milliseconds where I would have preferred a native TimeSpan type.
 Finally, I would like to see Settings and Options types provided with a modern fluent configuration API like this:

-var Renderer = new IronPdf.ChromePdfRenderer(options =\> {
+var Renderer = new IronPdf.ChromePdfRenderer(options => {

 RenderDelay = TimeSpan.FromSeconds(1)